sundrata/Portfolio/README.md

 ## Feature List

-For this project I created a basic portfolio for previous weekend challenges.
+For this project I created a portfolio website to showcase my weekend projects I made during tier two of Prime Academy..

 ### Project Page